ooni/probe-cli/internal/enginenetx/DESIGN.md

 - `VerifyHostname` is the hostname to use for TLS certificate verification.

-The separation of `SNI` and `VerifyHostname` is what allows us to send an innocuous SNI over the network and then verify the certificate using the real SNI.
+The separation of `SNI` and `VerifyHostname` is what allows us to send an innocuous SNI over the network and then verify the certificate using the real SNI after a `skipVerify=true` TLS handshake has completed.

 ## HTTPS Dialer